rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 ## Executive Summary

 Welcome to my Framework for Solving Data Science Problems repository.
 This repository showcases a project that not only demonstrates my data science skills but also outlines a comprehensive framework for solving data science problems.
 The project is inspired by one of the most popular notebooks on Kaggle, leveraging best-in-class methodologies to create a reliable foundation for solving data science problems.
-By reproducing this work, I aim to illustrate the value of learning from top practitioners while also solving one of the most important problems in data science.
+By reproducing and substantially building upon this work, I aim to illustrate the value of learning from top practitioners while also solving one of the most important problems in data science: how to be methodical.

-Rushing into a data science project without a structured approach can lead to numerous problems, which can severely impact project success, cost, and outcomes reliability.
+Rushing into a data science project without a structured approach can lead to numerous problems, which can severely impact project success, cost, and outcomes.
 This project addresses these issues by implementing a well-defined framework and best practices ensuring thorough problem understanding, effective data preprocessing, and robust model evaluation.

-The project is applied to the popular "Titanic - Machine Learning from Disaster" Kaggle competition.
+The project is applied to the popular "Titanic - Machine Learning from Disaster" Kaggle competition and can applied generally to a wide array of data science problems.

 Thank you for visiting my repository.
 I hope this project inspires you to implement a structured approach to avoid common data science pitfalls.
+I welcome comments: especially those that will help improve upon this concept.

 ---